Intentional Living Communities

-Academically based living communities.
-Students within these programs immerse themselves in various academic endeavors under the direction of faculty and staff members.
+As academically based living communities, students within these programs immerse themselves in various academic endeavors under the direction of faculty and staff members.

 Located in New Hall, this Affinity House houses members and friends of the Honors Program.
 If you are interested in living in this area, please contact Dr. Chad Morris, Director of the Honors Program, for further information.

-Located in Allegheny Hall, the Scholars Affinity House provides a living environment for students who which to focus on their scholarly pursuits as a priority.
+Located in Beamer Hall, the Scholars Affinity House provides a living environment for students who wish to focus on their scholarly pursuits.
 If you are interested in the Scholars Affinity House, please contact Dr. Chris Lassiter, Associate Professor, Biology.

 Housing is provided for Roanoke College's nationally recognized fraternities and sororities.